Oakridge Park (Vancouver) — Buyer + Investor Research Guide

 How does the Oakridge Park presale price compare to resale?

 Presales at Oakridge Park price into a 2026–2028 completion window — buyers are committing capital today against a unit they will receive years later, with deposits typically structured across the construction period.
 The presale-vs-resale spread on Cambie Corridor concrete tower stock has historically run a premium for new-construction product (warranty, modern floor plates, GST-new-housing-rebate eligibility net of full GST liability) offset by deposit-tie-up, completion-risk, and assignment-restriction discounts.
-The honest practitioner answer: the spread is unit-specific and changes with rate cycles.
+The spread is unit-specific and changes with rate cycles.
 Compare a specific presale floor plan against a comparable resale unit on the same Cambie Corridor block before assuming either is cheaper.

 What is the strata fee outlook for 2,600+ units?

 Strata fees at Oakridge Park reflect a unique cost structure for Vancouver: Neighbourhood Energy Utility (NEU) district energy in place of per-tower gas; a 9-acre rooftop park requiring landscaping, irrigation, and security; a shared retail mall core with strata-residential cost-sharing arrangements that flow through Reciprocal Easement Agreements (REAs); and a civic-component allocation (library, performing arts centre, childcare) negotiated into the master plan.
-The honest practitioner answer: strata fees on this product class will not be the cheapest in the Cambie Corridor — the amenity load is meaningfully higher than a typical 200-unit standalone tower.
+Strata fees on this product class will not be the cheapest in the Cambie Corridor — the amenity load is meaningfully higher than a typical 200-unit standalone tower.
 Read the disclosure statement and the depreciation report for each tower before assuming a rule-of-thumb $/sq ft figure carries over.

 How does Oakridge Park affect Cambie Corridor strata pricing?